TITLE: Hevelius,

 Brief Biography:

-At about age 16, Elisabetha married Johannes Hevelius, who had been widowed the year before.
+At age 16, Elisabetha married Johannes Hevelius, who had been widowed the year before.
 There was a difference in age of 36 years between them.

 Unusually well educated for a woman of the era, Elisabetha was of considerable assistance to Johannes in the operation of his observatory in Danzig.
 Two plates of Machina coelestis show Elisabetha aiding her husband in the observatory.